VadimDor/intro-GH-template/docker/docker-readme.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Except as contained in this notice, <YOUR TOOL LC> shall not be used in advertising or otherwise to promote the sale, use, or other dealings in this Software without prior written authorization from the repo owner.
+Except as contained in this notice, asdf-<YOUR TOOL LC> shall not be used in advertising or otherwise to promote the sale, use, or other dealings in this Software without prior written authorization from the repo owner.
 ```